invibeme/chekin-guest-sdk/README.md

-# Chekin Host SDK
+# Chekin Guest SDK

-A modern, framework-agnostic SDK for integrating Chekin's host management platform into your applications.
+A modern, framework-agnostic SDK for integrating Chekin's guest registration platform into your applications.
+Enables seamless guest check-in workflows including registration forms, payment processing, ID verification, and booking management.
 Built with TypeScript and designed for security, performance, and developer experience.

 ## Features